Do You Suffer from Trigger Finger Paralysis?

 But first, please realize that safety and ethics are still critical here.
 If a bird flushes behind some thick spruce trees and you can only see the branches, you should pass on the shot.
 One, you have absolutely no idea where the bird is and the spruce boughs are just too dense to ethically pull the trigger.
 Two, you have no clue what’s beyond the trees.
 At best, you cleanly miss the bird and maim a spruce tree.
 At worst, you could shoot someone standing behind the trees that you had no clue was there.
 It’s not worth the risk.

 But when a grouse flies behind some alder or dogwood limbs or even some aspen trees and you can still its outline or a glimpse of feathers, don’t wait for a clearing.
 This is true especially early in the season when the leaves are still up.
 It may never come.
 Shotguns are, after all, designed for this situation.
 After firing hundreds of size 8 pellets downrange, some are usually going to make their way through the branches and find their mark.

 The key is continuing to follow the bird’s flight path the whole time.
 Even if it passes behind some limbs, you should follow its movement and lead it appropriately.
 Sounds easy enough, right?

 It’s usually not.

-For example, when I historically watched a grouse fly behind cover, I noticed myself giving up, and glancing ahead to the next opening instead of following through and shooting.
+Historically, when I watched a grouse fly behind cover, I noticed myself giving up and glancing ahead to the next opening instead of following through and shooting.
 Rather than taking a reasonable shot through the brush, I waited for something that might never come.
 And more often than not, I went home empty-handed because of it.

 Since the battle for the Stanley Cup is on right now, Wayne Gretzky once said, “You miss 100% of the shots you don’t take.”
 Turns out it’s as true with a shotgun and blaze orange vest as it is with a hockey stick and skates.
 You just need to learn to recognize the right shots.